liyuanhe211/xTB_in_Chem3D/README.md

 * Chem3D fails to open the output file after calculation completion:

 If this issue only occurs occasionally, it may be due to Windows' slow response to the "bring window to front" command.
-The output file's path will be shown in the command line window, allowing you to open it manually.

-If this problem persists, consider using a screen recording software like `ocam` to record the issue and report it as a bug.
+Click the `Reload Optimized Structure` button in the Orbital Viewer window.

 * Incorrect bonding topology: